Creature mark

 Discovering what gives my creature its own unique identity and the features that comprise its form, I created a “mood board” to help me build a visual reference that I can use as a starting point.

 A wide variety of sketches helps me slowly simplify my ideas from complex pencil drawings to Illustrator translations.
-All lead towards the final digital product.
+All of these lead me towards my eventual, final digital product.

 DIGITAL IDEATION/ITERATION